sporkupine/Paducah-Coffee-Site/README.md

 (update 2/2022) This has become less of a production web store, and more of a coding playground / digital scratch paper for me to tinker with design and function ideas.
 The actual PCC site will be under construction very soon.

+(update 7/2022) Work has begun on a Ruby on Rails back-end to control most of the business/database logic of the application.
+This will allow me to implement user roles, handle cart/checkout functionality, implement an inventory system, and allow logged-in customers to "favorite" certain products for more streamlined future purchases.

 ## TO DO:
 - Create a back-end/API using Rails to handle user login, roles (admin vs customer), inventory etc.